 - 350 street rounds per year

-- about 2000 individual interventions per year (medical treatment, social interviews)
+- more than 2500 individual interventions per year (medical treatment, social interviews)

 Since July 2004, Samu Social Senegal has been based in the district of Ouakam, half-way between the city centre and the suburbs.
 CHUSIP stands for Emergency Shelter providing Nursing and Psychological Care.